pivotal/docs-tas-adapter/getting-started.md

     cf api API-FQDN --skip-ssl-validation
     ```

-    > **Note**: If you configured the Application Service Adapter with a globally trusted certificate during installation, you do not need to use the `--skip-ssl-validation` flag.
+    > **Note:**  If you configured the Application Service Adapter with a globally trusted certificate during installation, you can omit the `--skip-ssl-validation` flag.

 1. Log in with the cf CLI: